Saint Mark's Coptic Orthodox Cathedral (Alexandria): Relics of St. Mark

-The present St. Mark's Coptic Cathedral is of recent date, but is said to stand on the site of church founded by St. Mark himself.
+The present St. Mark's Coptic Cathedral is of recent date, but is said to stand on the site of the church founded by St. Mark himself.
 St. Mark the Evangelist (author of the second Gospel) has been connected with the city of Alexandria since earliest Christian tradition.
 Coptic Christians believe he arrived in Alexandria around AD 42 and stayed for about seven years.

 In 828, relics believed to be the body of St. Mark were stolen from Alexandria by Venetian merchants and taken to Venice.
-Copts believe that the head of St. Mark remains in the church in Alexandria, and parts of his relics are in St. Mark's Cathedral, Cairo.
+Copts believe that the head of St. Mark remains in the church in Alexandria, and parts of his relics are in St. Mark's Cathedral in Alexandria.
 The rest of what are believed to be his relics are in the St Mark's Basilica in Venice, Italy.
-Every year, on the 30th day of the month of Paopi, the Coptic Orthodox Church celebrates the commemoration of the consecration of the Cathedral of St. Mark, and displays of the purported head of the saint at the cathedral.
+Every year, on the 30th day of the month of Paopi, the Coptic Orthodox Church celebrates the commemoration of the consecration of the Cathedral of St. Mark, and displays the purported head of the saint at the cathedral.

-Some of the relics from the body of St. Mark were returned to Alexandria from Rome in 1968 during the episcopacy of Coptic Pope Cyril VI.